D0NU7-H0G/Web-Crawlers/README.md

 - [ ] Documentation
 - [ ] Final tests

+This is also available in my project board which you can find [here](https://github.com/users/D0NU7-H0G/projects/1)

 ## Contributions:

 Any and all contributions to this project are welcome.
 This game is currently in an "Ideas" stage and we would appreciate any feedback.